Ibrahim5aad/revit-addin-clean-architecture/src/RevitAddin.Core/Services/Messenger/README.md

 ## Messenger

-The messenger class is a simple implementation of the famous notification pattern where you establish a communication framework between objects without them being coupled or without them knowing about each other.
+The messenger class is a simple implementation of the famous pattern where you establish a decoubled notificaion or communication system between objects.

 This is being addressed through a subscriber/publisher notifications system in which any object of a certain class can publish a notification of a certain type and this notification will be forwarded to other subscriber objects through the messenger which reduces coupling between parts of the software.
 The messenger maintains the